econ-ark/Life-Cycle-Prime-Time/content/life-cycle-prime-time.md

 A number of leading financial institutions have made available partial descriptions of proprietary life cycle models that they are developing.
 For this report, we decided to describe only models that have been published in peer-reviewed journals and whose detailed characteristics are knowable.

 %% MNW: I don't understand what "permanent income risk" means in retirement.
 You mention that you have income risk similar to working-age values, but I don't get what this could represent.
+Also, you don't have it.

 [](doi:10.3905/jor.2023.10.3.071) looks at the post-retirement period and normalizes all variables by retirement income, but it does not incorporate risk to permanent income (as we do), nor does it attempt to reconcile post-retirement with pre-retirement behavior.
 The model uses an additive utility of bequest with no shifter term, which has the implication that even income-poor households have a powerful bequest motive.